swedenconnect/technical-framework/02 - Deployment Profile for the Swedish eID Framework.md

 <a name="requesting-scal2-signature-activation-data"></a>
 #### 7.1.2.
 Requesting SCAL2 Signature Activation Data

 The type of signature requested in a signature request is, according to \[[EidDSS_Profile](#eiddssprofile)\], specified by the `CertType` attribute of the `<CertRequestProperties>` element.
 When the value of this attribute is set to `QC/SSCD`, the requested signature is a Qualified Signature created in a Qualified Signature Creation Device (QSCD).
-To achieve this level of signature the Authentication Request MUST include a request for Signature Activation Data (SAD) for Sole Control Assurance Level 2 (SCAL2) in accordance with the "Signature Activation Protocol for Federated Signing" \[[SigSAP](#sigsap)\].
-An authentication request message that includes this `SADRequest` extension MUST also include the `SignMessage` extension (as described above).
+To achieve this level of signature the Authentication Request MUST include a request for Signature Activation Data (SAD) for Sole Control Assurance Level 2 (SCAL2) in accordance with the "Signature Activation Protocol for Federated Signing" \[[SigSAP](#sigsap)\], and MUST include the `SignMessage` extension (as described above).

 As pointed out in [section 2.1.3](#identity-providers) an Identity Provider that supports processing of SAD requests and issuance of SAD-attributes SHALL advertise this by declaring the service property entity category `http://id.elegnamnden.se/sprop/1.0/scal2` in its metadata.
 An Identity Provider that has declared this entity category MUST return a SAD attribute in an issued assertion if the corresponding `<saml2p:AuthnRequest>` message contains the `<sap:SADRequest>` extension.